megmog88/Tyser-Allan-MileStoneProject4/README.md

 5. Create  "Procfile", needed by Heroku in order to know how to run the app
 6. Connected to github with config values stored
 7. All connected and up and running on Heroku's servers.

+### Testing User Stories
+1. As a website visitor I can navigate my way through the page and see what the business does.
+2. As a website user I have a clear and defined path
+3. As a website user I can buy and browse merchandise
+4. As website user I can request a quote
+5. As a website user I can see exactly what the business entails.
+6. As a business owner my work looks displayed professinaly and correctly
+7. As a business owner I can see myself gaining more customers
+8. As business owner I can see my different aspects are all there.
+9. As a business owner I can see a clear path throughout the site
+10. My business is cleary portrayed to show case the best of it.

 ## Credits
 * Oliver Tyser and Mark Allan for allowing me to use their images and company to make a website.